kiranaw/PrimatesTreeTraversal/README.md

 ## 5. Concepts

-## 6. An overview of the RB and its use
+## 6. An overview of the RBB and its use

 ### Entity